rdykiel/voltexport/README.md

 README instructions for using voltexport tools
 ==============================================

-It is used to read data from an export_overflow directory and output the data into .csv files in an output directory.
+This set of tools is used to read data from an export_overflow directory and output the data into .csv files in an output directory.

 The included run.sh script allows building the tools.